800Notes.com: Phone Call Comments

 321-221-0018

-Did you get a call from 321-221-0018?
-Read the posts below to find out details about this number.
-Also report unwanted calls to help identify who is using this phone number.
+Read comments below about 3212210018.
+Report unwanted calls to help identify who is using this phone number.

 Caller said i was being investigated from fraud etc. and again, wanted social security info and bank account info.